ClointFusion/ClointFusion/README.md

     cf.take_error_screenshot() : Takes screenshot of an error popup parallely without waiting for the flow of the program.
 The screenshot will be saved in the log folder for reference.

-    cf.find_text_on_screen() : Clears previous search and finds the provided text on screen.

     cf.isNaN() : Returns TRUE if a given value is NaN False otherwise

     cf.excel_sub_routines() : Excel VBA Macros called from ClointFusion